yangymargaret/REUNION/README.md

   To use PhenoGraph clustering with specific number of neibhors, please use: phenogrph.$num, which represents the number of neighbors = $num

 - --thresh_size_group : the threshold on peak cluster size, default = 15

-- --method_type_feature_link: the method which provides initially estimated peak-TF associations as input to ReDiscover, default = 'Unify'

-  The default parameter represents using the peak-TF associations predicted by Unify as input

-  ReDiscover can also take peak-TF associations predicted by other methods as input.
-In that case, pleaes use the name of the correspoind method

 - --component

 - --component2